Vajrayana: Vietnamese Buddhist esotericism

 Statue of Từ Đạo Hạnh wearing an esoteric Five Tathāgatas Crown in the Thầy Temple near Hanoi.

-Vietnamese Buddhist esotericism is known as Mật giáo or Mật Tông and is a common part of Vietnamese Mahayana Buddhism (along with Pure Land practice and Thien).
+Vietnamese Buddhist esotericism is known as Mật giáo or Mật Tông and is a common part of Vietnamese Mahāyāna Buddhism (along with Pure Land practice and Thien).
 Commonly recited esoteric texts include Uṣṇīṣavijayadhāraṇī, the Nīlakaṇṭha Dhāraṇī and the Śūraṅgama mantra.
 According to Quang Minh Thich "at present, it is still the norm in Vietnamese Buddhist temples, both in Vietnam and abroad, that these mantras, as elements of the Mantrayana, are recited either in their distinctive chanted sessions or in conjunction with other popular Buddhist scriptures.
 In function, the Vietnamese Tantric practices serve as a complement to the practices of Zen and Pure Land, not as an independent tradition."

 The first Vietnamese monk we know of who studied Vajrayana was Master Van Ky (c.
 7th century) who received initiation in the kingdom of Srivijaya from a certain Jñanabhadra (Tri Hien) as reported by Yijing.
 By the 12th century (under the Lý dynasty), esoteric Buddhism was widespread in Vietnam, and was especially favored by the Vô Ngôn Thông school as well as by the Vinitaruci school.
 One famous esoteric master of this period was Từ Đạo Hạnh.
 He brought back various texts and practices from Burma.
 He became famous as a powerful magician.
 He was fond of the Mahākaruṇika Dhāraṇī.
 He also spread esoteric teachings throughout Vietnam and liberalized their practice, making them less dependent on reincarnation lineages (similar to Tibetan tulkus).
 Another promoter of esoteric Buddhism during this period was Sùng Phạm (1004-1078) of Phap Van pagoda who studied in India for nine years before returning to Vietnam and was the teacher of the influential esoteric master Tri Bat.
 Phap Loa (1284-1330), a leader of the Truc Lam school, was another very influential Vietnamese esoteric master.
 He is known for establishing esoteric abhiseka (initiation) ceremonies as well as Huayan (Hoa Nghiêm) assemblies.
 He also wrote various texts on esoteric topics.